 You will see the following symbols in your test book:

 This symbol means you can continue answering questions on the next page.

-This symbol means you have finished a segment.
+This symbol means you have finished a segment of the test.
 You must wait until you are told to go to the next segment.